With the right winter backpacking gear, you can be warm, dry, and comfortable while snowshoeing or hanging around your camp in the snow.

 Sleeping pads

-For sleeping on the snow, first, check the “R-value” of your sleeping pad.
+For sleeping on the snow, first, check the “R-value” of your sleeping air mattress.
 You’ll need 5 to 7 R-value for true comfort.
 In that range, you will not notice that you’re sleeping on snow or ice.

-There are a few air mattresses around that achieve a 5 or better R-value, but the best practice is to have a solid foam pad plus an air mattress.
-Even though you can rely solely on an air mattress, don’t do it!
-Instead, always bring both.
-The solid foam pad will help protect your air mattress and add additional R-value.
-When combined you can achieve the needed R-value.
+There are a few air mattresses around that achieve a 7 or better R-value, but the best practice is to have a solid foam pad plus an air mattress.
+Even though an air mattress can provide all the R-value you require, don’t rely solely on an air mattress!
+Instead, always bring both an air mattress and a solid-core pad.
+The solid pad will help protect your air mattress and add additional R-value.
+When combined you can achieve a higher R-value.
 You can’t rely on just a solid foam pad because most are only in the 1.5-2.8 range and that’s not enough.
-Putting the two pads together gives you what you need, but most of your protection comes from the air mattress.
 If the air mattress fails you will be in a difficult situation and will likely need to borrow someone else’s foam pad to double up on foam.
-That is, in an emergency, someone can give up their foam pad and get by with just an air mattress.
+In the worst situation, you can fold the solid pad under your core (upper body) and put your other gear under your legs.
+Ideally, in an emergency, someone can give up their foam pad and get by with just their air mattress.
 It is harder to get by with just a foam pad.
-The two-pad strategy is a critical safety measure for the team.
+The two-pad loan strategy is a critical safety measure for the team.

 Sleeping bags

-If you anticipate going on trips with temperatures dropping as low as 10 degrees and possibly zero (unusual in the PNW), then a -20ºF degree bag will be better.
-I only use my -20ºF degree bag once or twice each winter.
-If I expect day-time temperatures to go lower than 5ºF, I don’t go.
+If you anticipate going on trips with temperatures dropping into single digits (unusual in the PNW), then add a liner or switch to a -20ºF expedition sleeping bag.
+I only use a -20ºF rated bag once or twice each winter and it probably was unnecessary.
+If I expect day-time temperatures to go lower than 0ºF, I don’t go.
+We almost always camp between 3,000–6,000 feet in elevation and temperatures tend to be in the 10º–45º F range.

-Synthetic is the economical choice and will work, but down is lighter, especially higher loft down such as 850 or 950-goose down.
-Besides weight, there is a huge cost difference between synthetic and down sleeping bags.
+Synthetic is the economical choice and will work, but down is lighter, especially higher loft down such as 800 or 950-goose down.
+The cost difference between synthetic and down sleeping bags is huge.
 A 0ºF synthetic sleeping bag will usually cost around $80–150 and weigh 4–7lbs.
 A 0ºF 650-fill down sleeping bag will usually cost around $250–350 and weigh 3.5–4lbs.
-A 0ºF 800-fill down sleeping bag will usually cost around $500 and weigh around 3lbs or slightly more.
-A 0ºF 900+fill down sleeping bag will usually cost around $600 and weigh around 3lbs or slightly less.
+A 0ºF 800-fill down sleeping bag will usually cost around $650 and weigh around 3lbs.
+A 0ºF 900+fill down sleeping bag will usually cost around $700–1,000 and weigh slightly less than 3 lbs.

 The weight difference between a 10ºF degree 700 down bag and a 10ºF degree 850 down bag is one pound.